 Cruel words spoken by someone you love can be like a thorn that sticks in your heart for a lifetime.
 Home must be a sanctuary where our children are loved and accepted, especially when the world socks them in the nose.
 Brag about them while they’re within ear shot.
 They need to know that mom thinks they’re tops.
 Tell them you love them and repeat it often.
 They may roll their eyes at you, but your love gives them confidence.

 Tousle their hair when you walk past them.
 Ask about their day, and listen to HEAR.

 Hug’em!
 When our boys went through that time in their lives when they thought my hugs were uncool, I told them I HAD to do it, because if I didn’t give them enough hugs they might grow up to be bank robbers.
 It worked.
 They haven’t robbed one bank!

 This mom didn’t always do it right, but thankfully, my boys are very forgiving.
 Kids can forgive parents just about anything if they are confident of our love.
 So, you mommies out there, listen to my heart when I say, “hug’em, hug’em, hug’em; and whatever you do don’t blink!

 Enjoy this fabulous day with your little ones.
 Be in the moment and savor the warmth of their arms around your neck.
-I am incredibly thankful to be able to enjoy some treasured time with my husband, Stud Muffin, enjoy a wonderful meal with our oldest, and a fun filled Skype with our youngest and his family.
+I am incredibly thankful to be able to enjoy some treasured time with my husband, Stud Muffin, enjoy a wonderful meal with our oldest, and a fun filled Facetime with our youngest and his family.
 I’m filled with gratitude for today and I will be gratefully savoring memories of days gone by!
 Happy Mother’s Day!